 In Canadian real estate transactions, the buyer and seller have the option to include the GST/HST as part of the purchase price.
 The Excise Tax Act R.S.C., 1985, c.
 E-15 states that the buyer is responsible for paying the GST/HST that applies to a sale.
 The contract agreed upon by the buyer and seller can stipulate that the GST/HST is included in the purchase price.
 But without such a provision, the buyer will be responsible for paying the GST/HST on top of the purchase price.

 A recent Ontario Superior Court ruling in the case of Stanziano, G. v.
 Wolfe, V.J.
-(ONSC) cited this portion of the Excise Tax Act when ruling in favor of the seller (applicant) in a real estate transaction dispute regarding the HST.
-The buyer (respondent) attempted to back out of a sale by arguing that the HST implications were not clear in the contract.
+(ONSC) cited this portion of the Excise Tax Act when ruling in favor of the Buyer (applicant) in a real estate transaction dispute regarding the HST.
+The Vendor (respondent) attempted to back out of a sale by arguing that the HST implications were not clear in the contract.
 However, the court ruled that the language in the Agreement of Purchase and Sale (APS) was “clear and unambiguous.”

 Does the GST/HST Apply to Home Renovations?